Skip to main page content

 Employment Opportunities

 A wide variety of rewarding career opportunities that are dynamic and challenging, offering a competitive rate of compensation are available to graduates.
-Courses prepare graduates for careers as computer programmers, software developers, programmer analysts, mobile application developers, information systems specialists, web developers, client/server applications developers and support specialists.
+Courses prepare graduates for careers as computer programmers, software developers, web developers, programmer analysts, application developers, systems analyst, information system specialist, client/server applications developers, systems programmers, and application support analysts.
 Graduates acquire sufficient foundation to allow them to advance in a variety of career paths appropriate to their interests and abilities.

 Pathways